-- 410. Marine Power Plants.
+410. Marine Power Plants.
 (2-2).
 Credit 3.
 Design, selection and application of systems for marine propulsion and auxiliary system requirements.
-Prerequisites: MARE 301, 304 and CVEN 311. - 411.
-Marine Machine Design.
+Prerequisites: MARE 301, 304 and CVEN 311.

+- 411. Marine Machine Design.
 (3-0).
 Credit 3.
-Methods of the design and selection of components in marine mechanical systems.
-Prerequisites: MARE 206, 209, - 412.
-Ship Structures and Stability.
-(3-0).
+Methods of the design and selection of components in the marine mechanical systems.
+Application of theory to the design of primary marine propulsion and auxiliary systems.
+Prerequisites: MARE 206, MARE 209. - 412.
+Principles of Naval Architecture I. (3-0).
 Credit 3.
 Introduction to the naval architecture involved in ship design.
-Geometry of the ship, evaluation of stability. motions in waves and a study of ships' structures.
-Prerequisites: MARE 209: CVEN 311 or registration therein. - 414.
-Ship Automation.
-(3-2).
-Credit 4.
-Linear servomechanism theory including transformation mathematics (Laplace transformation), the transfer function feedback, stability analysis and graphical techniques.
-Introduction to laboratory techniques involving open and closed loop concepts, negative and positive feedback concepts, position and velocity outputs.
-Prerequisites: MARE 307.

-415. Economics of Marine Engineering Systems Design.
+Geometry of the ship, evaluation of stability, motions in waves and a study of ships' structures, including primary, secondary and tertiary stresses.
+Midship section design.
+Prerequisites: MARE 209, CVEN 311 or registration therein. - 413.
+Principles of Naval Architecture II.(3-0).
+Credit 3.
+Introduction to ship resistance, its associated propulsion requirements, maneuvering and control.
+Components of ship's resistance for frictional, form and wave drag.
+Resistance in a seaway.
+Model testing and ship correlation.
+Theory of the screw propeller and its interaction with the hull.
+Propeller design and selection.
+Associated delivered power requirements.
+Ship maneuvering, control and path keeping.
+Prerequisite: MARE 412. - 414.
+Automated Systems and Underwater Robotics.(3-2).Credit 4.
+The course will present an integration of principles of robotics and automation with applications to underwater vehicles, underwater robotics and ship automation.
+It will introduce elements of robotic vision and sensing with marine applications.
+Prerequisite: MATH 308. - 415.
+Economics of Marine Engineering Systems Design.
 (3-0).
 Credit 3.
 Application of the principles of economics in the decision process related to marine engineering problems regarding safety, reliability, economic and environmental considerations.
-Prerequisite: MARE 410 (concurrent registration).

-416. Engineering Laboratory I. (0-4).
+Prerequisite: MARE 410 (concurrent registration). - 416.
+Engineering Laboratory I. (0-4).
 Credit 1.
 Analysis of fundamentals of machinery dynamics, heat transfer, fluid friction losses in piping systems, steam nozzles.
 Steam reciprocating and diesel engines.
-Prerequisite: Senior classification.

-- 419. Marine Engineering Design Projects.
+Prerequisite: Senior classification. - 419.
+Marine Engineering Design Projects.
 (2-6).
 Credit 4.
-Introduction to the design process, defining a design problem, goal recognition, information sources, patents, alternative designs, engineering economics, cost analysis, feasibility studies, proposals, specifications, preliminary design, modeling, decision making, optimization technique and reliability.
+The marine engineering design process, defining a design problem, goal recognition, information sources, patents, alternative designs, engineering economics, cost analysis, feasibility studies, proposals, specifications, preliminary design, modeling, decision making, optimization technique and reliability.
 A marine related design project is required, including oral and written reports.
-Prerequisite: Senior classification or approval of department head. - 459.
-Mechanical Vibrations.
+Prerequisite: Senior classification or approval of department head.

+459. Mechanical Vibrations.
 (3-0).
 Credit 3.
 Basic theory of vibrating systems with single and multiple degrees of freedom and principles of transmission and isolation of vibrations.
-Prerequisite: MARE 206. - 471.
-Ethics in Management and Engineering.
+Prerequisite: MARE 206.

+- 471. Ethics in Management and Engineering.
 (3-0).
 Credit 3.
 Ethical considerations and value judgements related to management and engineering decisions.
 Topics will include ethics, patents, environmental impact considerations, user health and safety responsibilities and obligations of managers and engineers to society, supervisory duties and responsibilities.
 Course work will include case studies and lectures by visiting managers, engineers and lawyers.
 Prerequisite: Senior classification. - 485.
 Problems.
 Credit 1 to 4 each semester.
 Special problems in marine engineering not covered by any other course in the curriculum.
 Work may be in either theory or laboratory.
 Approval of department head.